alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 The headline "33% better than rule-based" is real but incomplete.
 The model excels at relative ranking while failing at absolute prediction of top performers.

 **Next**: Quantile regression to better capture haul ceilings, and a larger asymmetric loss penalty (5x instead of 2x).
-The 33% MAE improvement is a foundation—not the finish line.
+The 33% MAE improvement is a foundation - not the finish line.

 ---